-When using the idle time compensation it considers the shortened counter range and shifts the cams correspondingly.
+When using the idle time compensation it considers the shortened counting range and shifts the cams correspondingly.

-4.3.4 Program control (encoder simulation)
+4.1.2 Function program control (encoder simulation)

 The LOCON can also be configured as program control.
 In this case it operates like an incremental cam control, at which point however, the meter reading is not changed through an external incremental encoder (see above) but through an internal time base (adjustable from 1 ms to 999 ms).